University of Winchester Libraries

 How do I get a library card?

-Your university I.D. card is also your library card and it will be issued to you when you enrol at the start of your course or at the beginning of your employment with us.
-You will need to have your university I.D. card with you if you wish to borrow any items from the library.
-If at any time your card is lost or stolen you will need to contact the IT Helpdesk to arrange for a new card to be issued to you.
+All you need is your university I.D. card which will be issued to you when you enrol at the start of your course or at the beginning of your employment with us.
+It is also available as an e-card via the University app.
+You will need to have your university I.D. card or e-card with you if you wish to borrow any items from the library.
+If at any time your card is lost or stolen you will need to contact Service desk to arrange for a new card to be issued to you.

 How long can I borrow an item for?

 Items in the library have different loan periods depending on how much demand there is for the item.
-The loan categories are 4-week loan, 7-day loan, 3-day loan, 4-hour loan and reference.
+The loan categories are 4-week loan, 7-day loan, 4-hour loan and reference.
+Please be aware that all items are subject to recall, but you will have longer loan items for at least a week.

-Reference items are for use in the library only.
+Reference and 4 –hour loan items are for use in the library only.

 How many items can I borrow?